136 Creative Party Ideas

 7. Parting gifts

-Just about no one is going to expect this, but if you drop some surprise parting gifts on people as they leave the party, the memory will be seared onto the surface of their brains.
+No one is going to expect this.
+So, drop some surprise parting gifts on people as they leave the party; the memory will be seared onto the surface of their brains.

 8. Blow-up pool